dd2-GWFinTech-Projects/Project1_ProductMarketingAnalysis/TaskList.md

 * [X] ~~*Extract sequences for subscription updates.*~~ [2020-11-29]
 * [ ] Relate customer metrics to purchasing behavior (Education category; nbr of students)
 * [ ] Fix the Monte Carlo.
 Supplement with simple estimate.
+* [ ] What can be done to incrase those with very low subscriptions to more?
+(Jacinta)

 ### Plots